Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions

-for all $\psi$ and $c$, with $\mathbb{P}_N$ denoting the empirical mean of a sample of $N$ patients.
-The technique proposed for finding solutions to \ref{eq:IMOR} is an iterative search algorithm until convergence, known as iterative minimization for optimal regimes (IMOR).
-It has been shown that IMOR is a special case of G-estimation under the null hypothesis of no treatment effect, and modeling by a constant \citep{moodie2007demystifying}.
-We point to the original work of \cite{murphy2003optimal} and \cite{moodie2007demystifying} for readers interested in this technique and its relationship with G-estimation.
+for all $\psi$ and $c$, with $\hat{\mathbb{P}}_N$ denoting the empirical mean of a sample of $N$ patients.
+The technique proposed to find solutions to Eq.~\eqref{eq:IMOR} is an iterative search algorithm until convergence, shown to be a special case of G-estimation under the null hypothesis of no treatment effect \cite{moodie2007demystifying}.
+We point to the original work of \cite{murphy_optimal_2003} and \cite{moodie2007demystifying} for readers interested in this technique and its relationship with G-estimation.

 \end{description}